ionic-team/ionic-app-scripts/README.md

 ## Custom Configuration

-In many cases, the defaults which Ionic provides covers most of the scenarios required by developers.
-However, Ionic App Scripts does provide multiple ways to configure and override the defaults for each of the various tasks.
+In many cases, the defaults which Ionic provides cover most of the scenarios required by developers; however, Ionic App Scripts does provide multiple ways to configure and override the defaults for each of the various tasks.
 Note that Ionic will always apply its defaults for any property that was not provided by custom configuration.

 [Default Config Files](https://github.com/driftyco/ionic-app-scripts/tree/master/config)